bwks/sherpa-docs/docs/architecture/ssh.md

 An SSH config file named `sherpa_ssh_config` is created per-lab which is used by the `sherpa ssh <node-name>` command to access lab nodes.

+### Users SSH Config File
+To allow seamless conectivity to lab nodes, the users ssh config file in `~/.ssh/config` will have a line added:
+`Include <home_dir>/.ssh/sherpa_lab_hosts` to the top of the file.

+The `sherpa_lab_hosts` file has `Include` references to the labs SSH config file added and removed during start up and tear down.

 ## Jumphost

 When the Sherpa server is running on a remote host, lab nodes